junxit/us-congress-bills-116/metadata.md

 - 2019-05-08 — Mr. Tonko moved to suspend the rules and pass the bill, as amended.
 - 2019-05-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3488-3489)
 - 2019-05-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3488-3489)
+- 2019-05-09 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.